 On March 17th 1946 the Batory arrived at Glasgow with 1,500 troops and Royal Air Force personnel from Bombay.
 A case of samallpox was identified requiring all on board the ship to be vaccinated.

 After release from its military duties the Batory returned to its former haunts, it received a refit from April 1946 to March 1947 at Antwerp, somewhat delayed by a shipboard fire whilst being refitted.
 The ship was now configured to carry 450-1st and 450-tourist class passengers.
+It is recorded as sailing from Southampton on April 5th 1947 (its first voyage after the refit?).
 On the North Atlantic run the Batory was a regular visitor to Gdynia, Copenhagen, Southampton & New York.
 During the early days of the Cold War the ship was embroiled in a series of incidents, which led to the port authority in New York refusing to handle the ship.
 Since 1947 the ship had been under the control of Communist authorities, the Urzad Bezpieczenstawa (UB) and to a lesser extant the communist United Polish Workers Party.
 The Captain of the Batory was now little more than its chaffeur; Peter Szemiel, the second in command, whose position included the title Cultural Officer was the real master of the ship.
 Third in command was Kaminski, a captain in the UB, always in touch with Warsaw and the creator of a large spy network thoughout the ship.
 The effects on the crew were dramatic, over 100 crewman deserted in response to the new regime.
 For those who deserted but were caught their fate was not pleasant.